kemo12/clint-front-end/README.md

-# its a front end design for a clint company whitch work in medicnce feild
+## its a front end design for a clint company whitch work in medicnce feild
+#used tools : html,css,bootsrap.